 In addition to there being more questions, there’s also a slight change in focus – which you might have spotted in the title of this article – from ITSM to service management.
 Such that the questions can be answered by people in other business functions as well as IT.
 Although there’ll likely be a high degree of IT respondents versus people in other business functions.What's the current state of the world of service management?
 Please take our new survey to help us find out. #ITSM Click To Tweet

-Many of the questions from the 2019 survey have been carried forward.
+Many of the questions from the 2019 survey have been carried forward to this state of service management survey.
 Plus, questions from other ITSM.tools surveys and polls that have been conducted in the last two years – allowing for the comparison of then and now, and the analysis of any deltas.

 The collection of the anonymous demographic data allows us to look at the results from different perspectives.
 For example, based on organizational role, geography, company size, and industry vertical such that we can see if any demographic differences can be leveraged to improve the service management industry as a whole.

-Also, as already alluded to, to recognize the fact that there are more questions to complete, the survey-sponsor Praecipio Consulting is offering a USD 500 Amazon gift card to one lucky survey-taker as part of an optional prize-draw opt-in.
+Also, as already alluded to, to recognize the fact that there are more questions to complete, the state of service management survey-sponsor Praecipio Consulting is offering a USD 500 Amazon gift card to one lucky survey-taker as part of an optional prize-draw opt-in.

 A reminder of the ITSM survey results from 2019